alt=A woman sits serenely with swirls passing through her mind. Headphones connected to a phone are on the table in front of her.

 After some research, I found that we can improve our listening skills, and that may be something I’ll need to depend on if my central vision deteriorates like my mother’s.
 With one eye "dry" and one "wet," that’s a definite possibility.

-The results of one study showed an approach that seems both highly promising and very easy to put into action.
-Simply rest for 10 minutes after listening to new information rather than immediately beginning a new activity.
-Based on the results of these experiments, the researchers propose that “wakeful resting after new learning allows new memory traces to be consolidated better and hence to be retained for much longer.”
-In other words, resting for a bit after learning something gives it some time to “stick.”1
+The results of one study I read showed an approach that seems both highly promising and very easy to put into action: Simply resting for a few minutes after listening rather than immediately beginning a new activity can help support enduring memories.
+In other words, resting for a bit after listening to or learning something new gives it some time to "stick."1

 Training my brain